-The guidance published by NRW clarified the requirements with regards to the revised water quality targets for phosphorus within Welsh riverine SACs, new developments that add people to the catchment have potential to harm these environments without mitigation.
+The Council has a statutory duty to protect these SAC through regulation of activities for which they are responsible.
+The guidance published by NRW could therefore not be ignored clarified the requirements with regards to the revised water quality targets for phosphorus within Welsh riverine SACs, as new developments that add people to the catchment clearly have potential to harm these environments without mitigation.
 The Environment (Wales) Act 2016 requires a new, more integrated approach to managing our natural resources in order to achieve long-term sustainability.
-It widens the responsibility from SAC compliance with the Habs Regs, to the duty that public authorities must "seek to maintain and enhance biodiversity and promote the resilience of ecosystems" In response, the Council has had to consider the demonstration of nutrient neutrality when considering planning applications and indeed its own proposals within the revised Local Development Plan (rLDP).
+It widens the responsibility from SAC compliance with the Habs Regs, to the duty that public authorities must "seek to maintain and enhance biodiversity ..... and promote the resilience of ecosystems" -In response, the Council has had to consider the demonstration of nutrient neutrality when considering planning applications and indeed its own proposals within the revised Local Development Plan (rLDP).